 Read her latest blog: Mother Mariam and Habib

-SEE the APV send a message of solidarity to Barton Moss anti fracking campaign:
+And also APV send a message of solidarity to Barton Moss anti fracking

 Peace Delegation Returns from Afghanistan